pickr02/cumbria-moths/core/docs/docs-github-setup.md

 (GitHub/Git branches are a way of storing different versioned copies of the project files.
 BRC will use this to separate major versions of the configurable atlas project.
 Normally the 'main' branch will reflect the latest release branch.)

 Initially after you've saved your configuration the GitHub pages view looks much the same.
-The excoption is that there is a section on supplying a custom domain for your GitHub pages website.
+The exception is that there is a section on supplying a custom domain for your GitHub pages website.
 We will not cover that in this tutorial - we will instead stick with the  domain and URL that GitHub provides for our website.
 But what is it?
 Read on.

 When GitHub Pages is first linked to your repo - or later when you update the repo with your own configuration files - there is a delay before the GitHub pages is created or updated.
 This is usually only a few minutes.
 After a few minutes, try refreshing this page and eventually you will see something like the following appear at the top of the page: